MOOUUAAD/aws-three-tier-app/README.md

-Of course.
-Here is the revised README file, updated to use the first-person pronoun "I" to reflect your individual work on the project.

 Building A Three-Tier Web App on AWS

 This project demonstrates how I built a Three-Tier Web Application using a variety of AWS services.
 It integrates Lambda, DynamoDB, CloudFront, API Gateway, and S3 to create a fully functional, scalable web application with dynamic data processing.